 Wigmore castle stands in the north-west corner of Herefordshire a few miles from the current boundary between England and Wales.
 This, one of the largest of castles, was founded by Earl William Fitz Osbern in the period between his being made earl of Hereford soon after Christmas 1066 and his death at the battle of Cassel in Flanders on 22 February 1071.
-The castle was built over the lands of two Saxons who lost their lands during the Norman conquest of England.
-After Earl William's death his son, Roger of Breteiul was imprisoned for life in 1075 after a failed rebellion against the Conqueror.
-However, according to the Mortimer Chronicle it was Ralph Mortimer who seized Wigmore castle from the Saxon known as Edric the Wild.
+He also founded the castles of Berkeley, Clifford, Ewias Harold and Monmouth.
+Wigmore castle was built over the lands of two Saxons who lost their lands during the Norman conquest of England.
+After Earl William's death his son, Roger of Breteuil, was imprisoned for life in 1075 after a failed rebellion against William the Conqueror (1066-87).
+However, according to the Mortimer Chronicle, it was Ralph Mortimer who seized Wigmore castle from the Saxon known as Edric the Wild, or Edric Silvaticus.
 This might mean that Edric was holding Wigmore for the rebel earl of Hereford when Ralph captured it and was awarded it by William I. This certainly fits the known evidence of their careers.

-In 1155 the new King Henry II demanded some royal fortresses back from Earl Roger of Hereford and Hugh Mortimer.
+In 1155 the new King Henry II demanded some royal fortresses back from Earl Roger of Hereford, namely Hereford itself, and Hugh Mortimer, Bridgnorth.
 Insulted, both barons rebelled.
 King Henry moved against them and Earl Roger capitulated to the king and then helped the monarch against his erstwhile ally, Hugh Mortimer.
-The king with the feudal might of England attacked Mortimer and for three months besieged his castles of Cleobury Mortimer, Bridgnorth and Wigmore.
+The king with the feudal might of England attacked Mortimer and for 3 months besieged his castles of Cleobury Mortimer, Bridgnorth and Wigmore.
 Cleobury fell, but Wigmore and Bridgnorth held out.
-On 7 July king and baron met at Bridgnorth and agreed terms.
+On 7 July 1155, king and baron met at Bridgnorth and agreed terms.
 From now on Hugh Mortimer was to hold his remaining lands as a super baron.
-Not only were his lands to be free of royal interference Hugh was also to be free of taxation.
-However the die had been cast in regard to the two mens' relationship and Hugh Mortimer and Henry Plantagenet were never to be close associates.
+Not only were his lands to be largely free of royal interference Hugh was also to be free of taxation.
+However, the die had been cast in regard to the two mens' relationship and Hugh Mortimer and Henry Plantagenet were never to be close associates.
 Mortimer surrendered Bridgnorth and Bishop's Castle in Shropshire into the king's hands.

-During 1173 and 1174 Hugh Mortimer's son Roger was prominent in crushing the Young King's rebellion in England and Wales.
-However he fell foul of the king on 22 September 1179 when he murdered the Welsh King Cadwallon ap Madog in the neighbouring principality of Elfael.
+During 1173 and 1174 Hugh's son, Roger Mortimer (d.1214) was prominent in crushing the Young King's rebellion in England and Wales.
+However, he fell foul of the king on 22 September 1179 when he murdered the Welsh King Cadwallon ap Madog in the neighbouring principality of Elfael.
 Cadwallon's court poet, Cynddelw, recorded the king's death stating: